This sundried tomato and roasted pepper pasta bake is a vegetarian and vegan friendly store cupboard recipe, that the whole family can enjoy.

 - 500 g Spaghetti or any pasta shape would work

 - 3 Roasted Red Peppers sliced in half we use jarred

-- 1 tbsp Nutritional yeast or if not vegan, use Cheese
+- 1 tbsp Nutritional yeast or if not making vegan friendly, use cheese instead

-- Add almond milk, water, spaghetti, spinach and tinned tomatoes to the pan.
+- Add spaghetti, almond milk, water and bring to the boil.

-- When the pasta is cooked, place all the contents into an ovenproof dish, place the peppers on top, sprinkle with the yeast (or cheese if not vegan) and breadcrumbs, spray a few squirts of Frylight all over top.
+- When the pasta is cooked, place all the contents into an ovenproof dish, place the peppers on top, sprinkle with the nutritional yeast (or cheese if not vegan) and breadcrumbs.
+Spray a few squirts of Frylight all over the top.

 - Place in the preheated 200°C fan/220°C conventional /425°F oven for 10 minutes.
 Until browned on top.
 Serve straight from the oven.

 This post was originally published on 11/10/2019 and has been modified on 10/03/2021.
 With updated step by steps, new pictures and tips for creating the best vegetarian or vegan-friendly sundried tomato and roasted pepper pasta bake!